jmartinkova/guide/docs/for-users/share-project.rst

 Share Project
 =============

-First, `open the Project <https://dsw-guide.readthedocs.io/en/latest/for-users/open-project.html>`__. you want to share.
+First, :doc:`./open-project`. you want to share.

 Click on the "Share" button in the upper right corner of the project page.